Skip to Content

 The dark sky, the quiet street, the freshly fallen snow and the crisp night make for a relaxing breath of fresh air and some time to clear the mind (especially if you head out after bedtime for a few moments of “me” time).

 There is something about being outside during winter nights that just makes me happy.
 My all time favorite time to run is at night, after a freshly fallen snow.
+The fresh snow makes everything so quiet and the low clouds make everything brighter, making for a truly peaceful run.

 Take Advantage of the Night

+With winter here we have shorter days and longer nights so, just because it is dark outside doesn’t mean you need to stay inside.
 Winter brings an average of 14-16 hours of darkness each day.
 It might be easy to stay inside because it is dark out, but so much fun can be had when you take advantage of the longer nights.

 We hope these activities, tips, and gear suggestions help you to have fun with your family and stay safe while getting outside in the winter night.

-Watch a sunrise or sunset as a family
+Watch a Sunrise or Sunset as a Family

 One of the perks to longer nights is later sunrises and earlier sunsets.
 Unlike summer where you might have to be up at 4:00AM to see the sun come up, during winter you can sleep in a few extra hours and still catch a beautiful winter sunrise.